Skip to main content

 A more detailed diagram showing the detailed reactions to regenerate ribulose 1,5-bisphosphate (Ru1,5BP) is shown in Figure \(\PageIndex{4}\).

-Abbreviated reactions for the synthesis of sucrose, glucogenic amino acids, and fatty acids are also shown.
+Abbreviated reactions for synthesizing sucrose, glucogenic amino acids, and fatty acids are also shown.

-You should note the reactions for the conversion of the 6C sugar molecule fructose-6-P (F6P) (glycolytic and gluconeogenic intermediate) to the 5C molecule Ru5P and Ru1-5BP, are analogous to the reactions of the nonoxidative part of the pentose phosphate pathway (PPP) pathway which generates 5C sugars for the synthesis of nucleotides, nucleic acids, and some amino acids.
-Hence we won't discuss them further.
+You should note the reactions for the conversion of the 6C sugar molecule fructose-6-P (F6P) (glycolytic and gluconeogenic intermediate) to the 5C molecule Ru5P and Ru1-5BP are analogous to the reactions of the nonoxidative part of the pentose phosphate pathway (PPP), which generates 5C sugars for the synthesis of nucleotides, nucleic acids, and some amino acids.
+Hence, we won't discuss them further.

 Carbon capture of CO2 into 3-Phosphoglycerate - RuBisCo

-This key enzyme requires a Mg2+ ion and proceeds through a carbamoylated lysine side chain which acts as an "activator CO2".
+This key enzyme requires a Mg2+ ion and proceeds through a carbamoylated lysine side chain, which acts as an "activator CO2".
 The Mg2+ ion orients key side chains.
-The resulting 6C molecule cleaves into two 2 molecules of 3PG.
+The resulting 6C molecule cleaves into two molecules of 3PG.

 Rubisco is composed of two proteins: a large chain (around 55 K) whose gene is found in the chloroplast, and a small chain (around 12K) whose genes are in the nucleus.
 The large chain, which dimerizes, binds the ribulose-1,5-bisphosphate substrate between monomers in the dimer.
-4 dimers of the large chain (8 subunits) interact with 8 small chains to form a 16-mer in cyanobacteria, red and brown algae, and higher plants.
-Other multimeric units other than 16 are also found with the large chain dimer being the smallest active unit.
+Four dimers of the large chain (8 subunits) interact with eight small chains to form a 16-mer in cyanobacteria, red and brown algae, and higher plants.
+Multimeric units other than 16 are also found, with the large chain dimer being the smallest active unit.

 Rubiscos exist in 4 forms:

 Figure \(\PageIndex{5}\) shows an interactive iCn3D model of spinach ribulose-1,5-bisphosphate carboxylase/oxygenase (8RUC).
-The 8 large subunits are colored in varying shades of magenta/purple.
-The 8 small subunits are in varying shades of cyan.
+The eight large subunits are colored in varying shades of magenta/purple.
+The eight small subunits are in varying shades of cyan.

 A possible mechanism of RuBisCo from Synechococcus elongatus, a unicellular cyanobacterium, is shown in Figure \(\PageIndex{6}\).

-The carbamoylated lysine side chain ("activator CO2") is shown in green.
-Ribulose 1,5- bisphosphate is converted to an enediolate which engages in a nucleophilic attack on the CO2 to form a 6C sugar.
+The green shows the carbamoylated lysine side chain ("activator CO2").
+Ribulose 1,5-bisphosphate is converted to an enediolate, which engages in a nucleophilic attack on the CO2 to form a 6C sugar.
 Hydroxylation at C-3 of this sugar is followed by aldol cleavage.
-Ultimately two 3PGs are produced, one of which contains the carbon atom from CO2 (red).
-The "activator CO2" (the carboxylated lysine) is hydrolyzed and removed at night, which inactivates the enzyme.
+Ultimately, two 3PGs are produced, one containing the carbon atom from CO2 (red).
+The "activator CO2" (the carboxylated lysine) is hydrolyzed and removed at night, inactivating the enzyme.

 Figure \(\PageIndex{7}\) shows an interactive iCn3D model of a single heavy and light chain of ribulose 1,5-bisphosphate carboxylase/oxygenase (RuBisCo) from Synechococcus PCC6301 (1RBL). (long load time)

-The light chain is shown in cyan and key residues in the heavy chain are shown in CPK-colored sticks and labeled.
+The light chain is shown in cyan, and key residues in the heavy chain are shown in CPK-colored sticks and labeled.
 Bound to the heavy chain is a substrate analog/inhibitor, 2-carboxyarabinitol-1,5-diphosphate.
-It is produced in plants and in the dark, it inhibits the enzyme.
-With increasing lights, its concentration decreases.
+It is produced in plants, and in the dark inhibits the enzyme.
+With increasing light, its concentration decreases.

-Figure \(\PageIndex{8}\) shows one active site of spinach ribulose-1,5-bisphosphate carboxylase/oxygenase complexed with 2-carboxyarabinitol bisphosphate (8RUC). showing the "activator CO2" bound in a Schiff base link to a lysine side chain (labeled KCX201).
-The bound activated substrate analog, 2-carboxyarabinitol bisphosphate, contains a -CO2- group that coordinates with the Mg2+ ion (green sphere) in place of the actual CO2 (O=C=O) substrate, which would be fixed.
+Figure \(\PageIndex{8}\) shows one active site of spinach ribulose-1,5-bisphosphate carboxylase/oxygenase complexed with 2-carboxyarabinitol bisphosphate (8RUC). showing the "activator CO2" bound in a Schiff base link to a lysine side chain (KCX201).
+The bound activated substrate analog, 2-carboxyarabinitol bisphosphate, contains a -CO2- group that coordinates with the Mg2+ ion (green sphere) instead of the actual CO(O=C=O) substrate, which would be fixed.

 Rubisco Reacts with both CO2 and O2